-There are also restrooms and changing rooms available if you need to freshen up before the ceremony or for changing into your bathing suits afterwards.
+There are also restrooms and changing rooms available if you need to freshen up before the ceremony or for change into your bathing suits afterward.

 Sunset is another lovely time of day at Magens.
 Most people have left the beach and the temperature has cooled.

 Also, if the mood hits you, there’s a nature trail if you want to get some unique photographs.
 It doesn’t always have to be about the beach!

-So whether you want a morning, afternoon or sunset wedding, one of my first recommendation to couples is Magens Bay Beach.
+So whether you want a morning, afternoon, or sunset wedding, one of my first recommendations to couples is Magens Bay Beach.

 There is a $150 site fee charged by the local park system that maintains Magens.
 There is also a $5/person entrance fee for guests.

 2. Lindquist Beach (aka “Smith Bay Park”)

-Lindquist is less than half the size as Magens, but it is not wanting for super fine white sand and crystal clear water.
+Lindquist is less than half the size of Magens, but it is not wanting for super fine white sand and crystal clear water.
 One of my favorite spots for ceremonies is on a tiny point on the far left side of the beach.

 The views from Lindquist are spectacular.
 Jost Van Dyke and Tortola of the British Virgin Islands as a backdrop for wedding photographs.

 The water at Lindquist is a sparkling blue and often produces the best wedding photographs.

-Lindquist Beach is a less traveled beach, but because it is small, sometime it can feel crowded with only a few people on the beach.
+Lindquist Beach is a less-traveled beach, but because it is small, sometimes it can feel crowded with only a few people on the beach.